PyFPGA/pyfpga/README.md

 A Python Class and helper scripts to use FPGA development tools in a vendor-independent way.

-With PyFPGA, you can create a project file, synthesizes, implements and generates a bitstream, which you can transfer to a supported device.
-You can create your own Tool, your own Workflow, to use FPGAs as you want, not as imposed.
+With PyFPGA you can create a project file, synthesizes, implements, generates a bitstream and transfers to a supported device, all in a programmatic way.
+You can create your own FPGA Tool using a workflow tailored to your needs.

 Features: